arasharchor/android-app-thesis-yen/README.md

 Known issues:
+- As the message on the Recognize tab states: the Vibration Feedback function is experimental since with this feature enabled, sometimes additional gestures get triggered aside from the requested one.
+For example, when you exercised a circle, the recognizer will classify it as a circle.
+The Pebble will then vibrate 1 time to indicate a gesture was recognized.
+And this vibration will trigger an up, down, left or right gesture right after.
+Within the Pebble application, data samples that occured during vibrations already get discarded immediately and won't get sent over to the Android application at all.
+But seemingly, this is not enough.

 - It's important that your device's Auto-Rotate function is ON.
 (Otherwise some panels won't display properly.)

 - In very rare occasions, the application can crash while trying to record a gesture.
 When you then go to the Gesture Library section, the database won't be able to get loaded and you will encounter the message: "Error loading the gesture library.
 Clear the Application Data and retrain your gestures."